I am happy to speak to a variety of topics and themes and will adapt my presentations to cater for specific needs.

 Writing workshops

-Can cater to individual school’s needs.
+Sue can cater to individual school’s needs.
 Topics include – creating realistic characters, authentic dialogue, story structure, plotting and planning, writing techniques, editing, creating suspense etc.

 The inside story

-Having worked in children’s publishing for seventeen years, ten of which as a commissioning editor and publishing manager for Walker Books I am in the unique position of being able to speak about the publishing process from a variety of perspectives.
+Having worked in children’s publishing for twe years, ten of which as a commissioning editor and publishing manager for Walker Books I am in the unique position of being able to speak about the publishing process from a variety of perspectives.
 The Inside Story provides insight into the world of publishing with tips about how to get a story noticed.
 (Best suited to ages 12+)